-There are many opportunities for students to participate in community service.
+Students are encouraged to participate in community service.
 Bulletin board notices provide information on programs and organizations in need of assistance.
 Students may submit materials about volunteer opportunities in their communities to be posted on the board.
 Being involved in community service is an important educational experience.
 It is a way for students to share their time and talents with others and to expand their understanding of the world around them.

-During the school year the entire student body will take on a community service project.
-Some examples of students' projects include collecting food and gifts for families at the holidays, baking and selling cookies for a donation to the Red Cross, collecting warm coats for the homeless, visiting homes for the elderly, and working at a Habitat for the Humanities site.
+During the school year the entire student body may take on a community service project.
+Some examples of students' projects include collecting food and gifts for families at the holidays, baking and selling cookies for a donation to the Red Cross, collecting warm coats for the homeless, visiting homes for the elderly, and working at a Habitat for Humanity site.